 Diarmait Mac Murchada, (c.
 1110-1171), Anglicized Dermot MacMurrough, Dermod MacMurrough, Dermot MacMorrogh or Dermot MacMorrow, was a King of Leinster in Ireland.
 He was son of Donnchad mac Murchada, King of Leinster and Dublin.

-Important Dates for the Morow family
+Early History of the Morow family

 This web page shows only a small excerpt of our Morow research.
 Another 108 words (8 lines of text) covering the years 117 and 1172 are included under the topic Early Morow History in all our PDF Extended History products and printed products wherever possible.